hugolm84/spotifyWebApi/README.md

 1. Make sure you have the required libraries
   * [jansson](http://www.digip.org/jansson/) > 2.0

-1. Update `cmd.h` with your credentials.
+1. Update `spshell.h` with your credentials.
 A *Spotify premium account is necessary*.

 1. Copy `appkey.c` into the directory and run `make`.